Cavitedev/Advent_Of_Code/README.md

-# Repo for Advent of Code problemas
+# Repo for Advent of Code problems

-Problems solved on typescript and tested with jest for [Advent of Code](https://adventofcode.com/) problems.
+My solutions to solving [Advent of Code](https://adventofcode.com/) problems on different years.
+2022: Typescript
+2023: Kotlin
+2024: Skipped as of now
+2025: Rust